 5. Cross-Platform and Open Source

-- Python’s open-source community: Python is supported by a large, active community of developers who continuously contribute to the language, provide libraries, and offer support.
-This makes Python a dynamic and evolving language with constant improvements.
+- Python's strong open-source community: Python is supported by a very large and growing community of developers, who are constantly contributing to the languages, providing libraries and supporting others; this makes Python a actively developing language with consistent updates.

 6. Integration Capabilities